CoMo: Controllable Motion Generation through Language Guided Pose Code Editing: Method

 \subsection{Motion Encoder-Decoder}

 As shown in the left panel of Figure \ref{fig:motion_generation}, given $T$ frames of motion $X=\left\{x_i\right\}_{i=1}^T$, the motion encoder $\mathcal{E}$ projects them into a sequence of pose codes using a codebook, denoted as $Z = \mathcal{E}\left(X\right)$, where $Z = \left\{z_i\right\}_{i=1}^L$.
-Here, $L = T / l$ represents the length of the pose code sequence, and $l$ is the downsampling rate.
+Here, $L = T / l$ represents the length of the pose code sequence, and $l$ is the downsampling rate over poses.
 The decoder $\mathcal{D}$ then decodes the pose codes back into motions, expressed as $X_{\text{rec}} = \mathcal{D}(\hat{Z})$, where $\hat{Z}$ stands for the latent features of pose codes.
-In the following, we will explain how to build the pose codebook, encode the motions using these codes, and learn the decoder to recover the motions. \medbreak \textbf{Pose Codebook.} Unlike \cite{t2mgpt}, which employs an autoencoder to obtain implicit motion representations, CoMo predefines a pose codebook with semantic elements to achieve interpretable motion factorization across time and space.
-Following PoseScripts \cite{delmas2022posescript}, we construct a pose codebook with $N$ codes, $\mathcal{C} = \left\{c_n\right\}_{n=1}^N$, with $c_n \in \mathbb{R}^{d_c}$, where $d_c$ is the dimension of the learnable codebook entry.
-Each code $c_n$ is associated with a semantic meaning, representing a state of a body part or the spatial relationships between body parts, e.g., ``left knee slightly bent'', ``left hand and left foot close''.
-These codes are further grouped into $K$ pose categories, each encompassing different states of the same body parts, e.g., the pose category ``left knee angle'' includes codes like ``left knee slightly bent'', ``left knee partially bent'', etc.
+In the following, we will explain how to build the pose codebook, encode the motions using these codes, and learn the decoder to recover the motions.\\

+\textbf{Pose Codebook.} Unlike \cite{t2mgpt}, which uses an autoencoder to obtain implicit motion representations, CoMo predefines a semantic pose codebook to achieve interpretable motion factorization across time and space.
+Following PoseScript \cite{delmas2022posescript}, we construct a pose codebook with $N$ codes, $\mathcal{C} = \left\{c_n\right\}_{n=1}^N$, with $c_n \in \mathbb{R}^{d_c}$, where $d_c$ is the dimension of the learnable codebook entry.
+Each code $c_n$ is associated with a semantic meaning, representing a state of a body part or spatial relationships between body parts, e.g., ``left knee slightly bent'', ``left hand and left foot close''.
+These codes are further grouped into $K$ pose categories, each encompassing different states of the same body parts, e.g., the pose category ``left knee angle'' includes codes like ``left knee slightly bent'', ``left knee partially bent'', etc.\\